Now step back a minute.

 This also renders Where Stories Unfold very controversial.
-Yet again, very varied, combining different styles moving effortlessly from symphonic to power metal.
+Yet again, very varied, combining different styles moving effortlessly from Symphonic to Gothic Metal.
 And you will also get some sort of variété/musical style music, then again going full blown Hollywood on me.
 And sometimes – I gotta say it – this sounds like some Imaginaerum from another time.

 The vocalist Katarzyna Nieniewska really excels on Where Stories Unfold.
 A step up from the former production A World So Cold.
 She delivers a stellar performance, interpreting the different styles, directions and nuances expertly.
 And with just enough energy to keep it interesting and not block out the instruments.
 Not an easy job with these complicated concoctions.
 Very well done, I am impressed!